 The exhibition encourages visitors to learn and experiment

 Bony Tales presents more than 30 animal species which have a link to the museum area or which otherwise open up the history of animals.
 Bone findings and remains of animals ranging from entire skeletons to tiny fish bones are on display.
-The stories will be supplemented with drawings by visual artist Taru Muurain.
+The stories are supplemented with drawings by visual artist Taru Muurain.
 At the bone researcher’s table you can study animal bones.
 There is so much we can find out by studying bones!